Pineapple Diesel Strain Information

-An excellent choice for daytime use, the Pineapple Diesel Cannabis strain has delightful citrus and pungent diesel aroma.
+An excellent choice for daytime use, this cannabis strain has delightful citrus and pungent diesel aroma.
 When consumed, users will note fine undertones of pine and cheese.
 The cured buds have a very vivid green color with purple hues.
 The buds also have a cover of a sandy layer of trichomes.

-The following categories of people will find the Pineapple Diesel cannabis ideal for them:
+The following categories of people will find this weed ideal for them:

 - Creatives looking to get inspiration.